 If you have this much income from stable sources such as your social security or pension payments, then great, you shouldn’t require any savings.
 But, if your recurring income is lower than this, and you have significant savings, then you can apply based on a combination of the two.

-Alternatively, you can even completely substitute income with savings, as a member of the Sovereign Man team did in 2020.
+Alternatively, you can even completely substitute income with savings, as a member of the Sovereign Research team did in 2020.

 Applying based on savings is arguably the simplest and most effective way to get your application approved.
 Since the Spanish authorities grant your first residency for 12 months, the government wants to see that you have enough money to sustain yourself in Spain for one full year without working.